Hydraulic systems make some of the most modern construction achievements possible.

 Because hydraulic systems are used in a variety of heavy work, it’s extremely important to follow standard cleaning and inspection procedures.

 Here are the steps required to perform a hydraulic system flushing procedure properly.

 1. Remove the Fluid

-The first thing you’ll want to do is get rid of all the old fluid in the machine.
+You’ll first want to get rid of all the old fluid in the machine.

-This will also help you determine if there’s water mixed in.
+This will also help you determine if there’s water mixed in (Power and Motion).